Table of Contents

 Commercial use applies to songs created on paid plans

-If you want to monetize your tracks, you must be on a paid plan at creation time.
-Suno’s help center clarifies that Basic is non-commercial, while songs created on Pro and Premier include commercial use (e.g., streaming distribution, monetized channels, direct sales).
+If you want to monetize your tracks, you need to be on a paid plan at creation time.
+Suno’s help center is still explicit that Basic is non-commercial only, while songs created on Pro and Premier include commercial use—covering things like streaming distribution, monetized YouTube channels, client work, and direct sales.
+If you create songs while subscribed to Pro or Premier, you are treated as the owner of those songs with a commercial-use license, even if you later cancel.
 [4]

-Suno’s Terms of Service are the final word, and the pricing page flags that commercial use can carry limitations.
-For client work, keep a copy of the relevant terms in the project folder and document which plan the session used for each deliverable.
+Suno’s Terms of Service are the final word, and the pricing page clearly flags that commercial use is subject to additional limitations and future policy changes.
+After Suno’s late-2025 settlement with major labels, the company has also committed to tighter control over downloads and licensed models, which may further shape how commercial projects can use Suno output going into 2026.
+For client work, treat this like any other rights-sensitive asset: keep a copy of the relevant Terms, Knowledge Base articles, and plan details in the project folder, and document which account and plan were used for each deliverable.
 [9][1]

 Which Suno pricing tier creators actually choose